Tanjirokamado12/Vii-no-ma/README.md

 There is a Region Screen,Can be disabled if wii room is setup up and on config i need to disable it

+Tutorial are for v1025,i have switched version to v770

 # What types of file Regenarated